PaddlePaddle/PaddleDetection/docs/MODEL_ZOO.md

 The backbone models pretrained on ImageNet are available.
 All backbone models are pretrained on standard ImageNet-1k dataset and can be downloaded [here](https://github.com/PaddlePaddle/models/tree/develop/PaddleCV/image_classification#supported-models-and-performances).

-- Notes:  The ResNet50 model was trained with cosine LR decay schedule and can be downloaded here [here](https://paddle-imagenet-models-name.bj.bcebos.com/ResNet50_cos_pretrained.tar).
+- Notes:  The ResNet50 model was trained with cosine LR decay schedule and can be downloaded [here](https://paddle-imagenet-models-name.bj.bcebos.com/ResNet50_cos_pretrained.tar).

 ## Baselines